renatco/cf-vagrant-installer/README.md

 ### Clone the repo

+> If you want to try the edge version:

 ```
 git clone https://github.com/Altoros/cf-vagrant-installer.git
 cd cf-vagrant-installer
 ```

-### If you want to try a particular version:
+> If you want to try a particular version:

 ```
 git checkout tags/v1.0.0
 ```

-### If you want to try the edge version:

-Just use the master branch

 ### Run the bootstrap